 Therefore we will :

-- enable the children to explore the Christian values in collective worship and the wider day to develop a sense of where they fit into God’s world
+- enable the children to explore the Christian values in collective worship and the wider day to develop a sense of where they fit in the world

-- provide an environment which is safe for all, not only physically but mentally, to explore their ideas and emotions and offer extra additional expertise for those that require it
+- provide an environment which is safe for all, not only physically but emotionally, to explore their ideas and emotions and offer extra additional expertise for those that require it

 - have high expectations of the all and encourage all to have high expectations of themselves in all aspects of their lives

 - allow all to learn about social and moral responsibility and to encourage them to have a “voice”

 - have clear channels of communication through parent-mail, our website and a home-school communication book with information at least once a term about children’s achievements and next steps